MADHAN21105/Retail-Sales-Analysis/README.md

-# Retail-Sales-Analysis
-This project focuses on analyzing retail sales data using SQL queries.
-It includes data extraction, trend analysis, and key insights into sales performance, customer behavior, and product demand.
-The goal is to optimize business decisions based on data-driven insights.
+# Retail Sales Analysis SQL Project

+## Project Overview
+Project Title: Retail Sales Analysis
+This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
+The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.